stephen-mw/varnishncsa_log_parser/README.md

 This script is the ability to only search back N seconds in a long, preventing unnecessary calculations as well as providing you statistics that serve as point-in-time references.

 While this script is specifically for parsing varnish logs, it can easily be ported to any NCSA style log with very little work.
+### Using the script
+The script is meant to be invoked with a time period in mind (30 seconds, 60 seconds, etc).
+This provides feedback that is easily graphed.
+For example, you may want to keep track of periods when your cache-hit ratio drops so you can investigate what type of traffic is causing it.

+The output is easily parsable YAML or JSON.
 ## Example
 ```
 GET: